exakat/exakat/docs/Rules.rst

 There are situations where trying to remove a variable is actually useless.

-PHP simply ignores the command when trying to unset a global variable, a static variable, or a blind variable from a foreach loop.
+PHP ignores any command that tries to unset a global variable, a static variable, or a blind variable from a foreach loop.

 This is different from the garbage collector, which is run on its own schedule.
 It is also different from an explicit unset, aimed at freeing memory early : those are useful.